jonathanly/athleta-gym-booking-app/README.md

 - Meet with the business owner or organisation manager to find out what challenges they face.
 - Find a problem that can be solved with an application.

-The deployed webpage can be found here : [Athleta Gym Booking App (Click here)](https://athletagym.herokuapp.com/)
+The deployed webpage can be found [here](https://athletagym.herokuapp.com/).

 [Return to overview](#overview)

 ## Project Presentation
-Presentation slides for the project can be found [here](https://docs.google.com/presentation/d/1CHX9-wuKX2Up9qWPSobCOzV4RdjpDzKCRQ78UtRbA4k/edit?usp=sharing)
+Presentation slides for the project can be found [here](https://docs.google.com/presentation/d/1CHX9-wuKX2Up9qWPSobCOzV4RdjpDzKCRQ78UtRbA4k/edit?usp=sharing).

 [Return to overview](#overview)